mlflow/mlflow/docs/source/tracking.rst

 MLflow entities (runs, parameters, metrics, tags, notes, metadata, etc), the artifact store persists artifacts (files, models, images, in-memory objects, or model summary, etc).

-The MLflow client can be configured with an HTTP proxy, passing artifact requests through the tracking server to store and retrieve artifacts without having to specify the fully qualified path to the artifacts.
+The MLflow server can be configured with an HTTP proxy, passing artifact requests through the tracking server to store and retrieve artifacts without having to specify the fully qualified path to the artifacts.
-Usage of the artifact proxy feature is described in Scenarios 5 and 6 below.
+Usage of the proxied artifact access feature is described in Scenarios 5 and 6 below.

 The MLflow client can interface with a variety of `backend <https://mlflow.org/docs/latest/tracking.html#backend-stores>`_ and `artifact <https://mlflow.org/docs/latest/tracking.html#artifact-stores>`_ storage configurations.
 Here are four common configuration scenarios: